sulavtimsina/android-interview-questions/README.md

 #### Base

 * Tell all the Android application components.
 [Android Official](https://developer.android.com/guide/components/fundamentals.html#Components)
+	Each component is an entry point through which the system or a user can enter your app.
+The 4 components are:
+	i) Activity
+	ii) Service
+	iii) Broadcast Receiver
+	iv) Content Provider

 * What is the structure of an Android Application?

 * What is `Context`?
 How is it used?
 [Medium](https://medium.com/p/understanding-context-in-android-application-330913e32514)